The Python MQbtT library

 Parameters:

-blocking – Whether to block until a request is received.
+• blocking – Whether to block until the queue becomes not empty.

 send_reply(reply: Reply, blocking: bool = True) None